-Natural gas supplies about 23.8 percent of the world's energy.
-Gas is extracted by drilling wells deep into the ground, through many layers or rock to reach the gas deposits.
+Natural gas supplies about 23.8 percent of the world’s energy.
+Gas is extracted by drilling wells deep into the ground, through many layers of rock to reach the gas deposits.

 Natural gas comes in two main types:

 The first and conventional type is found in permeable sandstone reservoirs.
-The second, unconventional types are found in other places such as in coal deposits (eg. Coal Steam Gas, CSG) or shale rock formations (eg. Shale Gas)
+The second unconventional type is found in other places such as in coal deposits (Coal Steam Gas, CSG) or shale rock formations (Shale Gas)

-In recent time, shale gas has become very popular in the USA and is mainly drilled by a process called Hydraulic Fracturing (fracking).
+In recent times, shale gas has become very popular in the USA and is mainly drilled by a process known as Hydraulic Fracturing (fracking).
 It is popular because its carbon emission is about half that of coal, and is seen as environmentally friendlier.
 The USA is known to be the world’s largest producer of shale gas.

 “The International Energy Agency currently estimates that global recoverable shale gas resources stand at 7,345 trillion cubic feet, so it’s conceivable that this resource could one day offer similar benefits to other countries”.

 Similar to other energy types, natural gas is burned to produce pressurized gas that spins the blades of turbines.
-The spinning causes some metal coils and magnets in a generator to produce electrical current, that is connected to a transformer and further supplied to homes.
+The spinning causes some metal coils and magnets in a generator to produce an electrical current.
+The power is connected to a transformer and further supplied to homes.